Search | Directories | Reference Tools

 View course details in MyPlan: BIS 162

-BIS 163 Art History and the Lives of Objects (5) A&H
+BIS 163 The Lives of Objects (5) A&H

-Introduces students to the field of art history and visual culture through everyday - and not so everyday - objects.
+Introduces students to the field of art and visual culture through everyday - and not so everyday - objects.
 Beginning with their own belongings, students explore the ways objects make meaning, hold knowledge, and bear witness.
 Students will understand how do we live with objects, how do we understand the pleasure we take in them and how are objects embedded in histories of empire and how do they offer resources for healing.

 View course details in MyPlan: BIS 163